mshamaseen/laravel-repositories/docs/Base/Model.md

 Model::orderByCriteria($criteria);
 ```

-Only `fillables` are filterable/searchable by default, to override this behavior, define `$searchables` or `$filterable` properties in your model and fill it with the desired columns.
+Only `fillables` are filterable/searchable by default, to override this behavior, define `$searchables` or `$filterables` or `$sortables` properties in your model and fill it with the desired columns.

 ### Fulltext search